 What are typical activities for EU GCCA+?

 - Strengthening the resilience and adaptive capacity of human and natural systems to climate-related natural hazards and disasters (e.g. climate smart agriculture, integrated coastal-zone management, mangrove restoration, the protection and restoration of degraded watersheds, and improving the sustainability of ecosystem services);

 - Improving community and institutional capacity on climate change resilience, mitigation, adaptation, risk reduction and early warning (e.g. integrating participatory DRR and climate change adaptation, developing national climate change policies and roadmaps);

 - Promoting mechanisms for raising capacities for effective climate-change-related planning and management, including focusing on women, youth and local and marginalised communities (e.g. mainstreaming climate change issues into national and local government planning and budgeting systems, and increasing the finances available to local governments for implementing climate strategies).

 ‘Structural’ measures related to physical assets, and ‘non-structural’ ones can be considered, namely: monitoring or emergency response programmes, capacity building, staff training and knowledge and skills transfer activities, the development of strategic or corporate climate risk assessment and management frameworks (based on a thorough assessment of institutional capacities and development needs), and financial solutions.
 Combining the two types of measures is recommended to increase resilience to climate change.

-Where there is a need for guidance, or doubt about the ‘climate-relevance’ of any proposed activity, programming officers are invited to consult DG DEVCO Unit C6 ' Sustainable Energy, Climate Change' and / or the GCCA+ Support Facility.
+Where there is a need for guidance, or doubt about the ‘climate-relevance’ of any proposed activity, programming officers are invited to consult Directorate-General for International Partnerships (DG INTPA) Unit F1 ' Sustainable Energy, Climate Change' and / or the EU GCCA+ Support Facility.